antiphon/glbinc/Readme.md

 None existed that fullfilled all requirements.

-The `grpreg` R-package code studied for parts of the c-code.
+The `grpreg` R-package code was studied for parts of the c-code.